kanz84/newsletter-subscription-engine/README.md

 You should know that system port is 8080 and should be free.

 To run newly created docker image, use below command:
->docker run  -p 8080:8080 --name newsletter -d kanz/newsletter-subscription
+>docker run  -p 8080:8080 --name newsletter -d newsletter-subscription

 You can use below command to see the running status of container:
 >docker ps -a